josefinacenzon/josefina/content/research/JMP/index.md

 #### ABSTRACT

 <p style='text-align: justify;'>
-Personal experiences can significantly influence expectations.
-Contrary to the belief that these effects are domain-specific, my analysis of US household survey data uncovers a wider-reaching impact: when people personally experience credit rejections, they become pessimistic not only about their own finances but also about a broad range of economic conditions such as US-level unemployment, credit markets, stock prices, and inflation.
-This pessimism is unrelated to the informativeness of the experience, common aggregate shocks, or specific loan-applicant characteristics.
-To shed light on these findings, I propose a model of selective memory in which people form expectations by recalling information and past experiences, which are then used to simulate the event being forecasted.
-The model explains the documented pessimism and provides novel predictions with significant economic consequences.
-Using a consumption-saving model, I show that rejections have both direct and indirect effects on behaviour due to an excessive reliance on personal memories.
-Empirical evidence indicates that 12% of the negative impact of rejections on durable consumption is solely due to the pessimism caused by those rejections.
-This amplifying effect varies among individuals and becomes more pronounced during economic downturns.
-Memories of personal rejections induced by such economic states lead to over-reaction and lower aggregate demand.
-These findings underscore the significant role of highly idiosyncratic experiences in shaping individuals' behaviour and their potential impact on the overall economy.
+Personal experiences can significantly shape expectations.
+Contrary to the prevailing belief that these effects are domain-specific, my analysis of US household survey data reveals a broader impact: individuals experiencing credit rejections become more pessimistic about various economic indicators, including US-level unemployment, credit markets, stock prices, and inflation.
+To explain these findings, I propose a model of selective and associative memory where expectations are formed through the recall of past experiences and simulation of future events.
+This model explains the documented pessimism and yields novel predictions with important economic implications.
+Using a consumption-saving model, I show that memories of credit rejections can have an amplifying effect on economic behaviour.
+Empirical evidence indicates that 12% of the negative impact on durable consumption results solely from this pessimism.
+This amplifying effect varies among individuals and intensifies during economic downturns, leading to over-reaction and reduced aggregate demand.
+These findings underscore the significant role of highly idiosyncratic experiences in shaping behaviour and their potential impact on the economy.

 </p>